 The Belmont Water Department is under the direct supervision of the Public Works Director Jim Fortin and the Board of Selectmen.
 Jim Fortin is the operator of the water system and Donald Hurd provides day-to-day oversight of any maintenance and repair needs.
 Any emergencies or specific inquiries about our drinking water should be referred to the Water Department at 267-8301.
 The Water Department is located at Town Hall.
-We are pleased to report this year that Phase I of the Village Water Line Replacement project is complete; Phase II will be concluded this summer.
-Additionally the Town will be conducting a Town-wide Water Meter Replacement project in 2014.
-Your cooperation will be greatly appreciated during this project.
-You will be contacted by the Town or a contractor of its choosing to set up the installation of the new meter.
-The Town will receive funding assistance for the project through the Drinking Water State Revolving Fund.
-The Town also received a grant in early 2014 to develop an Asset Management program for the Water Department.
-Your Water Department has been very pro-active in the past 3-years to improve infrastructure and plan for the future needs of the community.
+We are pleased to report this year that the Phase II Waterline replacement project was completed in 2014 and the Water Meter